amusi/EasyPR-python/README.md

 # EasyPR-python
 EasyPR-python by fh

+slow, some mistake
 ## Requirements
 * python 3.5
 * opencv 3.1
 * tensorflow 1.0

 ## Introduction
-Use easypr's way to do locate and segment.
+Use easypr-1.4's way to do locate and segment.

 Use Lenet to do chars identify.